Sea anemone: Relationship with humans

 Sea anemones and their attendant anemone fish can make attractive aquarium exhibits, and both are often harvested from the wild as adults or juveniles.
 These fishing activities significantly impact the populations of anemones and anemone fish by drastically reducing the densities of each in exploited areas.
 Besides their collection from the wild for use in reef aquaria, sea anemones are also threatened by alterations to their environment.
 Those living in shallow-water coastal locations are affected directly by pollution and siltation, and indirectly by the effect these have on their photosynthetic symbionts and the prey on which they feed.

 In southwestern Spain and Sardinia, the snakelocks anemone (Anemonia viridis) is consumed as a delicacy.
 The whole animal is marinated in vinegar, then coated in a batter similar to that used to make calamari, and deep-fried in olive oil.
-Anemones are also a source of food for fisherman communities in the east coast of Sabah, Borneo, as well as the Thousand Islands (as rambu-rambu) in Southeast Asia, Taizhou, Zhejiang (as 沙蒜 Shasuan).
+Anemones are also a source of food for fisherman communities on the east coast of Sabah, Borneo, as well as in the Thousand Islands of Southeast Asia (as rambu-rambu) and in Taizhou, Zhejiang (as 沙蒜 Shasuan).

+In Thailand, in some areas such as Ko Samui and Ko Phangan, there is a local curry soup dish known as kaeng khua hed lub (แกงคั่วเห็ดหลุบ).
+"Hed lub" refers to the sea anemone Stichodactyla haddoni.
+However, this species is classified as a protected animal in Thailand.